libmapper/libmapper/doc/tutorials/tutorial_maxmsp_central.md

 ![Sending and receiving signal updates](./images/maxmsp_central6.png)

-If you use your mapping GUI to create a link between the two devices _sender_ and _receiver_ and a connection between your two signals _/sendsig_ and _/recvsig_, any change made to the float value on the left will cause a corresponding output on the right.
+If you use your mapping GUI to create a map between your two signals _sendsig_ and _recvsig_, any change made to the float value on the left will cause a corresponding output on the right.

 Congratulations - you have created your first mapping connection!
 This